hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 For the inquisitive ones out there, there will be some references and resources attached at the end so you can tinker a bit more.

+(P.S.
+A PDF of this workshop is available here: https://cloud-4fkdmolyr.vercel.app/0telegram-python-workshop-docs-final7.pdf)

 ## BOTS EVERYWHERE